 Yammer: Prevent Feelings of Isolation

 Lack of person-to-person communication can be a threat to team motivation in a company that has transitioned to working remotely.
 While most professional communication tools do have all the right features in place for efficiently exchanging files and working information, they may not leave enough room for some social aspects of cooperating on a project that a lot of us may be used to.
 Consistent communication personally delivered feedback, and teambuilding outings are some of the traditional methods for developing strong employee relationships.
 However, most of these are virtually impossible when you’re managing a remote team.Yammer can help.
 Often called “the Facebook for business”, the app is organized in basically the same way as a social media network.
 However, instead of being focused on personal updates and random news sharing, Yammer is focused on updates on work projects where teammates can post comments, like, share, and basically interact in much the same way they would on social media.

 Every Time Zone: Prevent Inefficient Task Delegation

+Just because you’re moving your operations to the homes of your employees, it doesn’t mean that you’re sacrificing efficiency, productivity, and security.
+With the tools we shared in this article, you will have various means to protect your business from miscommunication, time theft, and data hacking.
 By solving these common remote work issues, managers can focus their efforts and time on other crucial operational aspects, such as improving their products and services.